Insights

 Everybody loves a good comeback story.
 It’s why we cheer for the underdogs, invest in startups, and bet on potential rather than proof.

 Comebacks like these remind us that our failures don’t define us.
-They show us that there is a tangible hope set out before us.
+They show us that there is tangible hope.
 They teach us that success is not the absence of failure, but rather, the goal we strive for through the lessons of our failings.
 If we continue to learn from our experiences, keep iterating, keep caring, keep daring to be the voice that stands out for our communities, we will achieve our mission and see the change in the world that we believe in.

 Your greatest comeback is only just beginning.
 So take heart.
-Hold onto hope.
 Put in the work.
 It’s time to flip the script and write your own story.

 X Mark icon